 At first sight the purpose of this blog might seem too ambitious.
-However, there are two main reasons for discussing what it means to do physics right:
+However, there are two main reasons for discussing what is usually regarded as self-evident – doing physics right:

 For several decades there has been no breakthrough in fundamental physics as revolutionary as the theory of relativity and quantum mechanics despite the efforts of many brilliant physicists and the unprecedented advancements in applied physics and technology, which enormously increased the precision of experiments.
 This situation seems to indicate that those efforts might not have always been in the right direction.
 In an effort to eliminate such possibilities and to ensure that there is a consensus among physicists on what the firmly established foundational knowledge about the world is, the Minkowski Institute launched the initiative Identifying Foundational Knowledge.
 Such knowledge will serve as the foundation on which adequate views of the world will be based and future theories will be built.
 Making use of established pieces of foundational knowledge can have an immediate impact on the advancement of fundamental physics – they can provide a reliable core of physical knowledge that can help focus the research efforts by excluding some directions of research that contradict the foundational knowledge (which is a basic feature of doing physics right).

 - In recent years there has been a growing dissatisfaction among physicists with the attempts to regard theories (such as string theory and the multiverse cosmology), which have not been experimentally confirmed, on equal footing with the already accepted physical theories.
 A year ago (in December 2014) George Ellis and Joe Silk published in Nature the article Scientific method: Defend the integrity of physics, whose beginning openly expressed that dissatisfaction and alarm: “This year, debates in physics circles took a worrying turn.
 Faced with difficulties in applying fundamental theories to the observed Universe, some researchers called for a change in how theoretical physics is done.
 They began to argue – explicitly – that if a theory is sufficiently elegant and explanatory, it need not be tested experimentally, breaking with centuries of philosophical tradition of defining scientific knowledge as empirical.”